PrathmeshSadake/PrathmeshSadake/README.md

 ### Glad to see you here!
 I have worked hands-on with some of the most popular Python libraries, including pandas, NumPy, Matplotlib, and many more.
 I have worked with real-world datasets to learn the statistical and machine learning techniques I need to perform hypothesis testing and build predictive models.
 I know how to process data for features, train models, assess performance, and tune parameters for better performance.

-I am a collaborative person but sometimes I get nervous and self-conscious in social situations.Also I enjoy making people around me laugh.
+I am a collaborative person but sometimes I get nervous and self-conscious in social situations.
+Also I enjoy making people around me laugh.

 <br/>

+### Technologies I have previously worked with:

+- Python, JavaScript, C/C++, HTML, CSS 3
+- Machine Learning and Deep Learning libraries Scikit Learn, Pytorch, Keras
+- Popular Python libraries, including pandas, NumPy, Matplotlib, and many more.
+- Tensorflow 2.0
+- MERN Stack

 ## Github Stats